MicrosoftDocs/learn/learn-pr/wwl-sci/implement-initial-configuration-of-azure-active-directory/includes/4-exercise-manage-users-roles.md

-You need to assign additional permissions to one of your newly created administrators.
+You need to assign extra permissions to one of your newly created administrators.

 In this exercise, you'll create a user account to use in the exercises.